multifacet/cbmm-artifact/README.md

       +CONFIG_SLAB_FREELIST_RANDOM +CONFIG_SHUFFLE_PAGE_ALLOCATOR
    ```

-   **Option B** Use the `runner` to install HawkEye (experimental comparison) on the _test_ machine.
+   **Option B: HawkEye** Use the `runner` to install HawkEye (experimental comparison) on the _test_ machine.
 This should take about ~1 hour.
 The command should produce lots of output about the commands being run and their output.
 The commands being run are on the _test_ machine (over SSH), not the _driver_.

    ```sh
    ./target/debug/runner setup00004 {MACHINE} {USER}